Tech-Stack-Nation/study-guide/topic-details/state-management.md

 ## Study Note:

-NgRx is Angular team approved and industry recognized for Enterprise development.
+NgRx is Angular team approved and industry recognised for Enterprise development.

-NGXS and Akita are more light weight, with a shorter learning curve and reduced boiler plate.
+NGXS and Akita are more lightweight, with a shorter learning curve and reduced boiler plate.

 Knowing that, you can choose which one suits your career / learning path.